-- Graduate Credit Requirement: 45 graduate credits are required. - Course Requirements: Successful completion of the Milken Institute SPH Core Courses, the Program-Specific Courses, and Electives are required. - Grade Point Requirement: A 3.0 (B average) overall grade point average is required. - Successful completion of the required on-line CITI human subjects research training module. - Successful completion of 8 Professional Enhancement hours. - Time Limit Requirement: The degree must be completed within four years. - Transfer Credit Policy: Up to 12 graduate credits that have not been applied to a previous graduate degree may be transferred to the Master of Public Health program.
+- Graduate Credit Requirement: Completion of 45 graduate credits. - Course Requirements: Successful completion of all required courses (the MPH Core Courses, Program-Specific Courses, and Electives). - Grade Point Requirement: A 3.0 (B average) overall grade point average at the completion of the degree requirements. - Successful completion of the Interprofessional Education (IPE) experience. - Successful completion of the required on-line CITI human subjects research training module. - Successful completion of 8 Professional Enhancement hours. - Time Limit Requirement: The degree must be completed within five years. - Transfer Credit Policy: Up to 12 graduate credits that have not been applied to a previous graduate degree may be transferred to the Master of Public Health program upon approval.
 External credits must have been earned from an accredited institution in the last 3 years with a grade of 3.0 (B) or better.
 SPH Graduate Certificate students can transfer as many credits as meet program requirements, up to 18 credits, to the MPH.
 Graduate Certificate students wishing to transfer to a degree program may apply to do so via the online change of concentration petition after completion of 3 or more courses and a cumulative GPA of 3.0 or better.
 A grade of B or better is required for a course to be transferred. - Online Course Policy: MPH-HP students may take up to 15 (of the 45 required) credits online, which may be completed prior to beginning residential coursework or at the same time as residential coursework.